How to Fix Filter not seating on LG LDTH7972S

 How Much Does This Repair Cost?

-Replacing or reseating a filter on the LG LDTH7972S typically costs $10–$40 in parts if you do it yourself.
-A professional service call for the same repair usually runs $150–$300 once labor and fees are included.
-Tackling this repair yourself can save you over $100 while keeping your appliance running properly.
+Replacing or reseating a filter on the LG LDTH7972S typically costs $10–$40 in parts if you handle it yourself.
+A professional service call for the same repair usually runs $150–$300 once labor and fees are factored in.
+Taking on this repair yourself can save you over $100 while ensuring your appliance runs smoothly.

 Frequently Asked Questions